FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 This would simply output FVC productions onto the console.

-The parenthesis isn’t used with Python 2, but for Python 3, you will get a syntax error message if you don’t use it.
+The parenthesis isn't used with Python 2, but for Python 3, you will get a syntax error message if you don't use it.

 **Problem 4 - Initializing**